oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.2
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.3
 -- Description: A complete, idempotent, and performant policy set.
--- This version adds Storage Bucket creation and policies.
+-- This version consolidates and corrects all policies for every table.
 -- ==================================================================

 -- ==================================================================
 -- Section 1: Drop All Existing Policies to Ensure Idempotency -- ==================================================================
+-- This block removes any old policies on the tables to ensure a clean slate.
 DO $$
 DECLARE
     r RECORD;